 - First, you must prepare a separate plastic container with the same old water that fish exist.
 Because Koi Angelfish are unable to prepare their body suddenly for new water.

-- Put your Koi Angelfish into the separate tank by using fishnet.
+- Put your Koi Angelfish into a separate tank by using a fishnet.

 - Clean the main tank using portable water